Kate Upton Poses In Her Underwear While Showing Off Her Bare Baby Bump In Throwback Photo

 Model and new mom Kate Upton shared a throwback snap on her Instagram account this week as she exposed her bare baby bump while in bed with husband Justin Verlander.
-The black and white snap shared on November 21 showed Kate laying in bed with her husband – who she married a year ago in November 2017 – as he put his hands on her bare baby bump.
+The black-and-white snap shared on November 21 showed Kate laying in bed with her husband – who she married a year ago in November 2017 – as he put his hands on her bare baby bump.

 The sweet photo showed the couple looking all loved up as they cuddled up together prior to the birth of her first child while laying in bed together alongside their dog.